Chart Color Schemes

 Nailsworth - Broadview displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Nailsworth - Broadview, as per the latest Census, 61.1% of dwellings were houses, with the remaining 38.9% being semi-detached, apartments, or other types.
-This compares to Adelaide metro's 66.2% houses and 33.7% other dwellings.
-Home ownership in Nailsworth - Broadview stood at 30.2%, with mortgaged dwellings at 33.6% and rented ones at 36.2%.
-The median monthly mortgage repayment was $1,820, lower than Adelaide metro's $2,000.
-The median weekly rent was $320, compared to Adelaide metro's $345.
-Nationally, Nailsworth - Broadview's mortgage repayments were below the Australian average of $1,863, and rents were substantially lower than the national figure of $375.
+In Nailsworth - Broadview, as per the latest Census, 61.1% of dwellings were houses while 38.9% consisted of other types such as semi-detached and apartments.
+In comparison, Adelaide metro had a higher proportion of houses at 66.2%.
+Home ownership in Nailsworth - Broadview stood at 30.2%, with mortgaged properties at 33.6% and rented dwellings at 36.2%.
+The median monthly mortgage repayment was $1,820, lower than Adelaide metro's average of $2,000.
+Weekly rent in the area was recorded at $320, compared to Adelaide metro's $345.
+Nationally, Nailsworth - Broadview's mortgage repayments were lower at $1,820 versus Australia's average of $1,863, and rents were substantially lower at $320 against the national figure of $375.

 Frequently Asked Questions - Housing